hanpeki/hanpeki-godot-logger/README.md

 - ☑ Dedicated namespaces
 - ☑ Per-level and per-namespace configuration

-Check the [API documentation here](./docs/README.md) or keep reading for an introduction.
+Check the [API documentation here](./docs/README.md), set [example code here](./examples/README.md), or keep reading for an introduction.

 ### What is a transport?